 Widen statewide when the closest city filter is too narrow

-Charlotte, Raleigh, Durham, and Asheville searches can be too narrow when the assignment involves unusual objects, high-value art, specialized decorative arts, formal legal use, insurance escalation, tax work, or advisor-reviewed estate files.
+Charlotte, Raleigh, Durham, Asheville, Greensboro, and Wilmington searches can be too narrow when the assignment involves unusual objects, high-value art, specialized decorative arts, formal legal use, insurance escalation, tax work, or advisor-reviewed estate files.
 The North Carolina state route keeps the search local enough for access while adding more specialty comparison.

 Widen to North Carolina when a city filter has limited visible specialty coverage or unclear fee-model statements.

-Widen by specialty when antiques, furniture, estate, personal property, fine art, or decorative arts profiles use different category language.
+Widen by specialty when antique appraiser NC, furniture appraisal NC, estate sales appraiser NC, personal property, fine art, or decorative arts profiles use different category language.

 Widen outside North Carolina when the object is uncommon, high value, or market-specific enough that category expertise outweighs local convenience.